-It’s always exciting to have an offer on a property accepted, but until you've exchanged nothing is guaranteed.
-Here, we explain what's involved in exchanging and completing on your new home.
+It’s always exciting to have an offer on a property accepted, but nothing is guaranteed until you've exchanged.
+Here, you can find out what's involved in exchanging and completing on your new home.

 Exchanging contracts and getting to completion on a property can be a hard slog, especially if you’re in a chain.
 Nevertheless, there are things you can do to make it less painful.

 - Are you looking for a conveyancer for your home move?
 We've teamed up with a national firm that we believe offers a reliable, efficient service.
 Find out more and get a free, no-obligation quote from Which?
 Conveyancing.